veltman/principles/README.md

 * Make it clear that clickable things are clickable.
 They should have `cursor: pointer`, have hover states, and if they're text, they should be distinct from other text.

 * Avoid lightbox modals if possible.

+* Don't make your location-based app *require* a user's location.
+Be prepared for them to say no.  More generally, if you have a very personalized app, think about what interesting things you can show someone who doesn't want to get personal.

 * Don't give someone 20 equally interesting things to do right off the bat.
 Give them a more focused presentation upfront before turning them loose.